-(Community database on Accidents on the Roads in Europe) All information in part 1 of this document (road safety outcomes) regarding the EU is based on data in the CARE database.
+(Community database on Accidents on the Roads in Europe) All information in part 1 of this document (road safety outcomes) is based on data in the CARE database.
 The European average is based on the average of the 27 EU countries.
-Date of extraction: 26th of March, 2021.
-National road safety outcomes are based on national sources.